 The exact mechanism by which minoxidil works is not yet known, though there are a few theories.

 The first involves the drug’s role as a potassium channel opener (15).
-In short, this function can theoretically widen the blood vessels which will then improve the delivery of blood, and oxygen and nutrients as a by-product.
+In short, this function can theoretically widen the blood vessels which will then improve the delivery of blood, oxygen, and nutrients as a by-product.

 A second theory is that minoxidil upregulates various genes and, more specifically, vascular endothelial growth factor (VEGF) (16).
 As a result, the drug may support vasculature and promote hair growth.

-And if those potential theories are not enough to convince you, there is also research studies to back its beneficial claims.
+And if those potential theories are not enough to convince you, there are also research studies to back its beneficial claims.

 One such study, performed in 1990 at Duke University, followed 31 male subjects with AGA as they completed four-and-a-half to five years of minoxidil treatment (17).